Mole Control

 Mowing Grass

-After the Moles have been eliminated from your property, you will need to make sure they don't return by implementing some preventative measures.
+After removing moles from your property, you must implement preventative measures to ensure they don't return.
 Here are some preventative measures we suggest following to keep moles away from your yard and landscapes.

-• Mow when your turf has reached a height a height of 3 inches to eliminate suitable conditions for insects.
-Additionally, you will need to prune overgrown tree branches, limbs, and leaves to prevent moisture in turf and other conditions needed for insects to live.
+• Mow when your turf has reached a height of 3 inches to eliminate suitable conditions for insects.
+Additionally, you must prune overgrown tree branches, limbs, and leaves to prevent moisture in turf and other conditions for insects to live.

-• Rake fallen leaves, twigs, and other plant debris as this helps to increase moisture in soil, which is needed for some insect species home conditions.
-With decrease of insects the mole is less likely to visit your property.
+• Rake fallen leaves, twigs, and other plant debris, as this helps to increase moisture in the soil, which is needed for some insect species' home conditions.
+The mole is less likely to visit your property with the decrease in insects.

 • Treat your lawn every 3 months with a long-lasting insecticide like Valar Plus Bifenthrin Granules to help prevent moles from becoming attracted to your property and control the presence of other insects for this pest to feast on.